DFOXpro/slate/source/includes/_0previous.md

 ```

-This library take inspiration from Ruby routing system, where you describe the routes via a simple name tree and call those routes via dinamic function naming, preventing use of string in views and controllers.
+This library take inspiration from Ruby on Rails routing system, where you describe the routes via a simple name tree and call those routes via dinamic function naming, preventing use of string in views and controllers.

 # 100 - Contributing